ct-js/docs.ctjs.rocks/docs/ct.camera.md

 ### `ct.camera.uiToGameCoord(x, y)` and `ct.camera.gameToUiCoord(x, y)`

 Convert a point from one coordinate space to another.
 These return an array with two elements: x and y coordinates.

+There are also `ct.u.uiToGameCoord` and `ct.u.gameToUiCoord`, that call these methods of the current `ct.camera` object.

 ### `ct.camera.getTopLeftCorner()`, `ct.camera.getTopRightCorner()`, `ct.camera.getBottomLeftCorner()`, `ct.camera.getBottomRightCorner()`